 If you cannot find the Derby JVM running on the local host, make sure you are running JConsole as the same user as the Derby JVM, or as a different user with sufficient file system permissions.
-If you are using Java SE 5, make sure you have enabled JMX.
-When you use Java SE 6 or later, local JMX access is enabled by default.

 Accessing MBeans

 Once you have connected to a JVM via JConsole, the JVM's MBeans should be available on a separate tab in the internal JConsole window.
 Under the domain org.apache.derby you should see a list of MBeans.
 Browse the MBeans and their attributes and operations by navigating the hierarchy presented.